 The LinkedIn ad platform offers a self-service solution, which starts at $0.30 per click and goes up to $25 for the right service plan.

-LinkedIn ads can be effective because they are more targeted than other PPC networks with large audiences such as Facebook or Google Ads, so you will get fewer irrelevant clicks.
+LinkedIn ads can be effective for lead generation because they are more targeted than other PPC networks with large audiences such as Facebook or Google Ads, so you will get fewer irrelevant clicks.

 You also have access to demographic information on your potential customers that these other advertising platforms do not offer.